≡ Menu

 Dear dlip shaw

-I have red many of your stratagy and techniq from your e mails finaly l got confused in this situation how far your course will help to do option trading for the beginners like me after getting course what exatly l have to do ¬ to do?
+I have red many of your stratagy and techniq from your e mails finaly l got confused in this situation how far your course will help to do option trading for the beginners like me after getting course what exatly l have to do &not to do?
 Very shortly l am going to remit course fee

 With regards